High School Study Abroad in Japan 2025

 Eligibility

-A minimum of 2 years of Japanese study and good academic results are required in order to be able to participate to this Japanese High School Program.
+A minimum of 2 years of Japanese study (elementary level) are required in order to be able to participate to this Japanese High School Study Abroad Program.
 The language skills must be sufficient to communicate in a school environment as well as in the family life.
 Because of the difficulty of the language, a strong motivation is essential.

 Looking for advice or support?